-You spend a significant amount of time communicating to customers through marketing and sales campaigns, support contacts, and your company blog.
+You spend a significant amount of time communicating to customers and potential customers through marketing and sales campaigns, support contacts, and your company blog.
 You also take advantage of customer engagement opportunities through social media sites, as few other venues give you the one-on-one ability to start a conversation with your customers.
 While you can use whatever voice you want for all communication, establishing a unified brand voice for your communication helps you build consistency across your brand.
 It also helps you establish employee guidelines explaining acceptable language for communication, common phrases or terms you use for your company, and other details important for correctly conveying your company's message.
 On social media sites, such as Facebook, Twitter, and LinkedIn, the ease of back and forth communication between yourself and your customers requires some shifting for your brand's voice, due to the more informal setting.

 Creating Voice Guidelines

 The first step in adapting your brand's voice for social media is establishing your voice guidelines.